-Responsibilities of Classroom Staff
+Responsibilities of Classroom Staff:

-- Ensure that all students are registered accurately. - Promote & reward good attendance at all appropriate opportunities. - Liaise with the Attendance Leader on matters of attendance and punctuality. - Communicate any concerns or underlying problems that may account for a child's absence.
+- Ensure that all students are registered accurately - Promote & reward good attendance at all appropriate opportunities. - Liaise with the Attendance Leader on matters of attendance and punctuality and - Communicate any concerns or underlying problems that may account for a child's absence.

-Responsibilities of Pupils
+Responsibilities of Pupils:

 - Attend every day unless they are ill or have an authorised absence. - Arrive in school on time.
-8.45am Final Whistle on playground 8.50am School Starts. - Take responsibility for reporting to the school office if they are late or are leaving the school site during school hours for an appointment.
+Final Whistle 8:45am on playground, 8:50am School Start. - Go to all their registrations and lessons on time.

-Responsibilities of Parents/Carers
+Responsibilities of Parents and Carers: